 Relax and get some sleep

-Learning to relax can be difficult if you are naturally a busy person, however it should form part of your healthy lifestyle.
-Practicing relaxation when you’re going through a stressful time is often difficult.
+Learning to relax can be difficult if you are naturally a busy person, however aim to make it part of your healthy lifestyle.
+Practising relaxation when you’re going through a stressful time is often difficult.
 So, start when you are feeling good and incorporate it regularly into your day/week so that when you do encounter stressful situations you already have the tools to calm your nervous system.

-Sleep is your body’s way of detoxifying.
+Sleep is vital to good detoxification.
 Your liver, kidneys and bowel all do some serious clean up whilst your sleeping so getting enough sleep is important for good skin.

 Choose natural skin care products